Antuke/LLMNLP-Bot/README.md

 *   `myrag.py`: RAG implementation (Hybrid Search).
 *   `topic_classifier.py`: Wrapper for the classic (SVM/Logistic) guardrails.
 *   `classifiers/`: Contains training scripts and the fine-tuned BERT model.

+## 📄 Design

+Detailed information about the project's design choices, methodology, and implementation can be found in **Chapter 5** of the project report: `report_llm.pdf`.